cvjena/caffe_pp/HowToTrain.md

 In order to use your dataset in caffe, you need to convert it to the _LevelDB_ format, which is a lightweight key-data-storage engine.
 It is possible to use caffe without having your dataset in the leveldb format, but this would require you to write some custom code.

-The first step is to create two file lists, one for the training and one for the test set.
+The first step is to create two file lists with the corresponding labels, one for the training and one for the test set.
 Suppose the former is called `train.txt` and the latter `val.txt`.
 The paths in these file lists should be relative.
+The labels should start at 0!
 For each of these two sets, we will create a separate LevelDB.
 We will use the `convert_imageset.bin` tool, which comes with the caffe framework.
 ```
 #Images will be resized accordingly, if these are greater than zero
 RESIZE_HEIGHT=0